Driving Test Tips: How To Pass Your Theory & Practical Tests

 Your instructor will let you know when they think you're ready to book your test.
 Remember not to panic at this stage, your instructor wouldn't advise you to go for it if they didn't think you were test-ready.

 Practising between lessons with a friend or a family member can also help you improve on your general driving between lessons.
-Buying your perfect first car before taking your driving test will help you to perfect your skills, so you're completely prepared for the big day.
+Buying your first car before taking your test will help you to perfect your skills, so you're completely prepared for the big day.

-Here is everything you need to know about the structure of your test:
+Here's everything you need to know about the structure of your test:

 • Eyesight check